Cisco has announced its latest UCS servers which will use Nvidia GPUs to accelerate artificial intelligence (AI) and machine learning (ML) workloads.

 Cisco is just the latest network hardware vendor to offer specific hardware for AI and ML-based workloads, following Dell, HPE, and IBM, all of which have already announced servers optimized for AI and ML workloads.

 According to details provided by the company, the new Cisco UCS server will speed up deep learning, a compute-intensive form of machine learning that uses neural networks and large data sets to train computers for complex tasks.
+We speak of the same technological advancement that some of the best gaming computers exhibit.
+See here and you’ll get a profound understanding of where all the technology is proving to be a success.
 The USC C480 ML M5 rack server will feature Nvidia Tesla V100 GPU with specific Tensor Cores and NVLink to provide best possible AI and ML performance.

 The market for AI and machine learning is growing and while it is still at its beginning, with only 4 percent of CIOs implementing AI projects, according to a Gartner research, 46 percent of CIOs plan to implement them in near future.